 About Us

-The Internationl Brotherhood of Electrical Workers
+The International Brotherhood of Electrical Workers

-The International Brotherhood of Electrical Workers (IBEW) is a labor union which represents nearly 750,000 workers and retirees in the electrical industry in theUnited States, Canada, Panama,Guam and Wake Island. and several Caribbean island nations; particularly electricians, or Inside Wiremen, in the construction industry and linemen and other employees of public utilities.
+The International Brotherhood of Electrical Workers (IBEW) is a labor union representing nearly 875,000 workers and retirees in the electrical industry in the United States, Canada, Panama, Guam, and Wake Island as well as several Caribbean island nations.
+In particular, the IBEW represents Inside Wiremen in the construction industry, linemen, and other employees of public utilities.
 The union also represents some workers in the computer, telecommunications, broadcasting, and other fields related to electrical work.
-It was founded in 1891 shortly after homes and businesses in the United States began receiving electricity.
-Its international president is Lonnie R. Stephenson.
+Established in 1891 shortly after homes and businesses in the United States began receiving electricity, its first Grand President was founder Henry Miller.
+The International president is now Kenneth W. Cooper.
 The IBEW is affiliated with the AFL-CIO.

 The union went through lean times in its early years, then struggled through six years of schism during the 1910s, when two rival groups each claimed to be the duly elected leaders of the union.
 In 1919, as many employers were trying to drive unions out of the workplace through a national open shop campaign, the union agreed to form the Council on Industrial Relations, a bipartite body made up of equal numbers of management and union representatives with the power to resolve any collective bargaining disputes.
 That body still functions today and has largely eliminated strikes in the IBEW's jurisdiction in the construction industry.